subhadip10/gojek/README.md

 gojek_assignment

-This script contains python script
+This folder contains:

- - Data exploration for driver
+ - Data exploration for driver script

- - Model building by merging pings data and driver data
+ - Model building by merging pings data and driver data script

+ -Final Script for model training and prediction.

- - Third file contains exploration and analysis done to reach final solution in .pdf format
+ - Third file contains exploration and analysis done to reach final solution in .html format

  - There is a write up of the steps and insights found during solution development